funkichain/docs/packages/frontend/docs/tutorials/deploy-sm-using-hardhat.md

 Deploying contracts to the blockchain incurs gas fees.
 You'll need to fund your wallet with ETH to cover these costs.

-For this tutorial, you'll deploy a contract to the FunkiSepolia.
+For this tutorial, you'll deploy a contract to the FunkiDevnet.
 To obtain Sepolia ETH, use one of the faucets listed on the Funki [Network Faucets](https://funkichain.com/portfolio/tokens?modal=claim-faucet) page.

 ---